Pastoral Care/Student Wellbeing

 Enviro Team

 St Joseph’s has an Enviro team comprised of self nominated children from Year 1-6.
 The children meet with the Enviro Team teachers each week to examine current practices within the school and to develop opportunities for educating the school community about environmental issues.
-The children present regularly at our School Assembly, in classrooms and provide important information regarding sustainability via the School Newsletter.
+The children present regularly at our School Assembly and provide important information regarding environmental sustainability via the School Newsletter.

 Recycling Collection Point